allenlin90/programmingLearning/javascriptLearning/vueTheCompleteGuide/README.md

         </ul>
     </template>
     ```
-1. In `LearningResource`, we use `inject` to catch the method sending from `TheResources.vue` and triger it when the user clicks on the "delete" button.
+1. In `LearningResource`, we use `inject` to catch the method sending from `TheResources.vue` and trigger it when the user clicks on the "delete" button.
     ```vue
     <!-- src/components/learning-resources/LearningResource.vue -->
     <template>